Reimagining Capitalism: Business and Big Problems

 Course Number 1524

 Free market capitalism is one of the great achievements of mankind, bringing prosperity and economic freedom to billions of people and contributing to a flowering of individual freedom and possibility that would have been unimaginable to our ancestors.
-Today, however, it faces critical challenges on a wide variety of fronts.
+Today, however, increasing global crises are posing the greatest threat this economic system has faced.

-Growing income inequality, poor or declining educational systems, unequal access to affordable health care and the fear of continuing economic distress are putting stress on political systems worldwide and challenging the credibility of business.
-At the same time there is increasing pressure on the supply of basic commodities, particularly on food, water, energy, and land.
-Rates of environmental degradation are increasing, sea levels are rising and unchecked emissions of greenhouse gases threaten to destabilize the climate.
-Moreover we are in the midst of widespread ecosystem degradation and a corresponding mass extinction of bird, plant and animal life.
+Growing income inequality, poor or declining educational systems, unequal access to affordable health care, and the fear of continuing economic distress are putting stress on political systems worldwide and challenging the credibility of business.
+At the same time, environmental and ecosystem degradation are increasing due, in part, to unchecked greenhouse gas emissions, leading to sea level rise, climate destabilization, and a mass extinction of plant and animal life.
 Robust political responses based on strong social support are crucial to meeting these challenges, but action by the private sector will also be critically important.

-This course is designed for students who want to explore the idea that many of these problems can be effectively addressed by high performing private firms.
-We will examine how accomplishing this may require both changes in how firms and leaders consider their obligations and engage with the issues, as well as changes in the "rules of the game" by which capitalism is structured.
-We will explore the evolution, power and limitations of our current capitalist systems, look at how well-run businesses might effectively address these problems, and examine how the motivations and actions of business leaders might make a critical difference in shaping the future
+This course is designed for students who want to explore the idea that business has a role to play in dealing with these big environmental and social challenges.
+We will examine how private firms can play a major role in solving them in today’s world.
+We will also explore the ways in which accomplishing this monumental goal may require changes in how firms and leaders consider their obligations and engage with the issues, as well as rethinking the “rules of the game” by which capitalism is structured.

 The course differs from a number of excellent offerings that explore related issues in at least three respects.
-First, we explicitly challenge the boundaries of the current system, asking whether there is a different way to run firms and/or a different way to think about and/or shape the system/institutions in which they are embedded (e.g., the notion that shareholder value comes at the expense of stakeholder satisfaction).
-Second, we explore the degree to which leaders that root their actions in their most deeply held values can act as change agents within the larger system, and we examine how and why your own career might help to accelerate change.
-Finally, we will rely more on readings than on cases, and more on discussion in small groups than on classical case discussions.
-Approximately half of the sessions are held in the Hives and there are lots of opportunity to practice using the ideas we discuss.
+First, we explicitly challenge the boundaries of the current system, asking whether there is a different way to run firms and shape the institutions in which they are embedded (e.g., the notion that shareholder value comes at the expense of stakeholder satisfaction).
+Second, we explore the degree to which “purpose driven” leaders that root their actions in their most deeply held values can act as change agents within the larger system, and we examine how and why your own career might help to accelerate change.
+Finally, we will rely both on cases and readings drawing from literatures in management, law, psychology, sociology, and economics.